Azure/azure-cli/doc/cli_subprocess_guidelines.md

 # Azure CLI Subprocess Guidelines

-In certain CLI modules, there are scenarios that need to call a subsystem to run commands outside CLI, like getting kubectl info in aks, or deployment setup in mysql using `git` and `gh`, through python built-in [subprocess](https://docs.python.org/3/library/subprocess.html) module.
+In certain CLI modules, there are scenarios that need to call a subprocess to run commands outside CLI, like getting kubectl info in aks, or deployment setup in mysql using `git` and `gh`, through python built-in [subprocess](https://docs.python.org/3/library/subprocess.html) module.
 Despite its simplicity and versatility, ensuring the security of applying it can be challenging in different platforms under different circumstance, and it is error-prone for developers to neglect security best practices during development.

-## Insecure Use Of Subsystem Commands Under Subprocess Module
+## Insecure Use Of Commands Under Subprocess Module

 ### Dynamic command construction under risk

 Assume a script that needs to read in `user_input` from users to execute a `git` related command and runs it through subprocess using shell.
-In regular cases, users would add a valid git command, like `git --version` or something else, but if undesired input gets logged into this system, like `--version;echo aa`, the appended `;echo aa` would be executed by the subsystem too, like below:
+In regular cases, users would add a valid git command, like `git --version` or something else, but if undesired input gets logged into this system, like `--version;echo aa`, the appended `;echo aa` would be executed by `subprocess` too, like below:

 ```python
 import subprocess